segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/cdpresolution/index.md

 hidden: true
 ---

 [CDP Resolution](https://cdpresolution.com?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} helps customers identify their target audience for the purpose of activation, ongoing engagement, and conversion.
 You can find a [list of the different attributes](https://www.cdpresolution.com/resources/UPID?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} you can collect with CDP Resolution Enrichment.

 This source is maintained by CDP Resolution.
 For any issues with the destination, [contact the CDP Resolution support team](mailto:support@cdpresolution.com).

-{% include content/ajs-upgrade.md %}

 How this works: A user is logged into CDP Resolution UI application.
-They are performing a segmentation operation of identifying their total addressable market and enriching their Segment.IO workspace with data from CDP Resolution.
+They are performing a segmentation operation of identifying their total addressable market and enriching their Segment workspace with data from CDP Resolution.

 ## Getting started